pinetr2e/scons-compiledb/README.md

 ## Details

-`scons_compiledb` maintains a pickle file, which is `compile_commands.json.pickle` as default, to merge compile commands across the multiple SCons invocations.
-The final `compile_commands.json` gets updated only when the pickle file is changed.
+`scons_compiledb` maintains an additional file `compile_commands.json.internal`

-The pickle file contains a simple dict with a (source file, output file) pair as a key.
-It means that the multiple entries can exist as long as the pair is unique.
-The final entries in `compile_commands.json` do not contain `output` key but can contain multiple entries with the same `source` as key.
+as default, to merge compile commands across the multiple SCons invocations.
+The final file, `compile_commands.json` is touched only when the internal file is changed.

 ## Examples